Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Introduction

 Our main results are that the map $\phi$ is Lipschitz continuous for the neutral belief over $S$ in the same cases (I) and (II) above, related to \cite{salas2023existence} (see Theorem~\ref{thm:neutral belief is radon lipschitz} and Proposition~\ref{prop:reduction to neutral beliefs} part 1 for (I), and Corollary \ref{cor:linear bilevel} for (II)).
-While we could restrict ourselves to the setting of Euclidean spaces, the results are presented considering the space $X$ to be an abstract metric space, which substantially enlarges their scope.
 To the best of our knowledge, the properties of decision-dependent distributions induced by given moving sets and their applications to bilevel programming have only been studied in \cite{munoz2024exploiting,salas2023existence}, and the precursor works \cite{Mallozzi1996,MallozziMorgan2005}.
-Sufficient conditions to obtain Lipschitzianity in this context have not yet been reported in the literature.
+Sufficient conditions to obtain Lipschitz continuity in this context have not yet been reported in the literature.

 The rest of the paper is organized as follow.
-In Section~\ref{sec:pre}, we revise some preliminaries on Lipschitz analysis, set-valued maps and measure theory.
-In Subsection~\ref{subsec:formulation}, we formulate the problem of the work, and we present three initial results: 1) the Lipschitzianity of the expected value $\phi$ can be reduced to study the Lipschitzianity of the belief $\beta$; 2) for the family of beliefs $\beta$ that are constructed from continuous densities with respect to the neutral belief (uniform distributions on each $S(x)$), the Lipschitzianity of $\beta$ can be reduced to the Lipschitzianity of the neutral belief itself; and 3) even when $\beta$ is the neutral belief, the Lipschitzianity of $S$ is not enough to guarantee the Lipschitzianity of $\phi$.
+In Section~\ref{sec:pre}, we revise some preliminaries on Lipschitz analysis, set-valued maps and measure theory, and we present some initial results.
 In Section~\ref{sec:Convex}, we study some Lipschitz properties of maps defined over the space of convex compact sets, which are technical lemmas needed for the main results.
-In Section~\ref{sec:lipschitz beliefs}, we present our main results: sufficient conditions on $S$ to obtain Lipschitzianity of $\phi$, when $\beta$ is the neutral belief.
-Section~\ref{sec:bilevel} is devoted to apply the results in the context of bilevel programming, where we show Lipschitzianity of the expected value function in the context of approximate bilevel programming and fully linear bilevel programming.
+In Section~\ref{sec:lipschitz beliefs}, we present our main results: sufficient conditions on $S$ to obtain Lipschitz continuity of $\phi$, when $\beta$ is the neutral belief.
+Section~\ref{sec:bilevel} is devoted to apply the results in the context of bilevel programming, where we show Lipschitz continuity of the expected value function in the context of approximate bilevel programming and fully linear bilevel programming.
 We finish the work with some conclusions and perspectives in Section~\ref{sec:conclusion}.